hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016052300]
+- Fix bug with Topics/Weekly formats when Course Layout is set to 'Show one section per page'

 [2016030400]
 - Fix bug with Flexible Sections course format where multiple checkboxes would be displayed for each activity in a sub-section